asuender/ACC-2019-Code/README.md

 - `ACC_Andi.cpp`: object file. only needed for compiling process
 - `Changelog.log`: as the name it says
 - `README.md`: this readme
+- `doc/` contains the documentation
+- `include/` ignore this folder now

 #### Compiling: